openhab/openhab-docs/developers/bindings/index.md

 This information is available to user-interfaces to present configuration errors to the user.

-For this purpose the handler of the entity implements the interface `org.eclipse.smarthome.config.core.status.ConfigStatusProvider`.
+For this purpose the handler of the entity implements the interface `org.openhab.core.config.core.status.ConfigStatusProvider`.

 ### Providing the Configuration Status

-A *ThingHandler* as handler for the thing entity can provide the configuration status of the thing by implementing the `org.eclipse.smarthome.config.core.status.ConfigStatusProvider` interface.
+A *ThingHandler* as handler for the thing entity can provide the configuration status of the thing by implementing the `org.openhab.core.config.core.status.ConfigStatusProvider` interface.

 For things that are created by sub-classes of the `BaseThingHandlerFactory` the provider is already automatically registered as an OSGi service if the concrete thing handler implements the configuration status provider interface.
 Currently the framework provides two base thing handler implementations for the configuration status provider interface:

-* `org.eclipse.smarthome.core.thing.binding.ConfigStatusThingHandler` extends the `BaseThingHandler` and is to be used if the configuration status is to be provided for thing entities
+* `org.openhab.core.thing.binding.ConfigStatusThingHandler` extends the `BaseThingHandler` and is to be used if the configuration status is to be provided for thing entities
-* `org.eclipse.smarthome.core.thing.binding.ConfigStatusBridgeHandler` extends the `BaseBridgeHandler` and is to be used if the configuration status is to be provided for bridge entities
+* `org.openhab.core.thing.binding.ConfigStatusBridgeHandler` extends the `BaseBridgeHandler` and is to be used if the configuration status is to be provided for bridge entities

-Sub-classes of these handlers must only override the operation `getConfigStatus` to provide the configuration status in form of a collection of `org.eclipse.smarthome.config.core.status.ConfigStatusMessage`s.
+Sub-classes of these handlers must only override the operation `getConfigStatus` to provide the configuration status in form of a collection of `org.openhab.core.config.core.status.ConfigStatusMessage`s.

 #### Internationalization